sasssan/sassan-sadeghi/black-box-tester/README.md

 - For test case ideas please refer to *src/test/resources/MonefyTestCaseIdeas.md*
 - For automated test cases please refer to *src/test/resources/features/monefy*
+- I won't be surprised if the UI tests are slightly unstable.
+Generally, Appium tests need to be run many many times before they can be trusted!

 #### Pet Store Tests